The Agentic Coding FlywheelTL;DR Edition

 Synergies

-Official CLI for jeffreysprompts.com - browse, search, and install battle-tested prompts as Claude Code skills with one command.
+Official CLI for jeffreysprompts.com - browse, search, and install battle-tested prompts as Claude Code skills.
+Features interactive fzf-style picker and task-based suggestion engine.

 Why It's Useful